Last updated May. 19, 2023 by Charles Zemub

 Fireside was created by Dan Benjamin of the 5by5 association.
 He and his companions make a lot of podcasts and know the business well.
 Fireside is an all-in-one type of platform in that you get podcast hosting, a fair-looking site, and podcast analytics.

-The platform is filled with lots of amazing features including accurate download stats, analytics, responsive website, blog, fireside’s player, and many more professional tools made for podcasters.
+The platform is filled with lots of amazing features including accurate download stats, analytics, a responsive website, a blog, fireside player, and many more professional tools made for podcasters.

 With their pricing, they keep things very simple and straightforward.
 You can have unrestricted access to their suite of features for a payment of $19/month.